mesoform/concierge-app-playbook/README.md

 proper integration test and see if your application registers as a service correctly.
 See [Standard Integration tests below](#standard-integration-tests)

 ## Event management
+_WIP_
 ## Setting up
 ### Clone the repository
 ```
 cd {{ roles_dir }}
-mkdir my-app-name # Only use hyphens, not underscores because this is used as the service name registered in Consul
+mkdir my-app-name # Only use hyphens, not underscores because this is used as the service name in our service discovery system
 cd my-app-name
 git clone https://github.com/mesoform/configure-concierge-app.git .
 ```